pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

-Comprehensively administering the party strictly is a prominent highlight of the party Central Committee's governance with Comrade Xi Jinping as the core since the 18th National Congress of the Communist Party of China.
+Comprehensively administering the party strictly is a prominent highlight of the party Central Committee's governance with Comrade Xi Jinping as the core since the 18th National Congress of the CCP.
 After the implementation of this major strategy, the inner-party political life has been renewed, the inner-party political ecology has noticeably improved, the party's creativity, cohesion, and combat effectiveness have been significantly enhanced, the party's unity and unity have been further consolidated, the relationship between the party and the masses has